Kaltsoon/nosql/material/3-mongo-operations.md

 ### Updating documents

 Read the [Update Documents](https://www.mongodb.com/docs/manual/tutorial/update-documents/) guide.
-Then, implement and execute the following queries in MongoDB Shell:
+Then, implement and execute the following queries in the MongoDB Shell:

-1. Change the publishing year of the book "Brave New World" to 1932
+1. Change the publishing year of the book named "Brave New World" to 1932
 2. Set the number of copies as 0 for all books written by the author "John Ronald Reuel Tolkien"
 3. Increase the number of copies of books published after 1900 by two.
 Hint: [$inc](https://www.mongodb.com/docs/manual/reference/operator/update/inc/) operator
 4. Add the genre "Adventure" for the book "The Hobbit".
 Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator